vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting.md

 If all else fails, use OpenGL instead by enabling it through the config file.

-### I can't use slash (/) to enter chat!

-Roblox broke the keybind to enter chat on Android builds, specifically on games with legacy chat.
-Only Roblox themselves can fix this, there is nothing the Sober developers can do.
-Games that use the modern chat system should work fine.

-> Roblox began to migrate all games to the new chat system [since May 13th, 2025](https://devforum.roblox.com/t/update-on-legacy-chat-deprecation-and-textchatservice-migration/3376880).
-It may take some time before all games are switched out from legacy chat.

 ### Sober called a termination without an active exception / Sober crashed by the Xorg server